yevhen/Nake/README.md

 ```
 Nake clean;build;test
 ```
-> NOTE: In some shells, like PowerShell, semicolon (`;`) need to be escaped.
-For PowerShell it should be escaped with a backtick `;.
+> NOTE: In some shells, like PowerShell, semicolon (*;*) need to be escaped.
+For PowerShell it should be escaped with a backtick *`;*.

 ## Backlog

 - Running on Mono
-- Support for additional parameter types, such as `params`
+- Support for additional parameter types, such as *params*
 - Ask for required arguments, ala PowerShell
 - Interactive mode, task name tab completion
 - PowerShell hosting
 - On-demand script loader
-- Once Roslyn finally start respecting #load directive, move both Meta and Utility to `.csx` files, so global install is possible
+- Once Roslyn finally start respecting *#load* directive, move both Meta and Utility to *.csx* files, so global install is possible

 ## Contributing